Recorder 451

 Recorder 451 is a fictional character who appears in comic books published by Marvel Comics.
-451 was a Rigellian Recorder who helped Howard and Maria Stark bring their son (which apparently was Tony but was found to be Arno, with the revelation that Tony was adopted) to life after she almost loses him while pregnant; in exchange, he conducted experiments in the fetus, making it a future genius.
+451 was a Rigellian Recorder who helped Howard and Maria Stark bring their son (which apparently was Tony Stark but was found to be Arno, with the revelation that Tony was adopted) to life after she almost loses him while pregnant; in exchange, he conducted experiments in the fetus, making it a future genius.

 Publication history

 Recorder 451 first appeared in Iron Man (vol. 5) #6 (February 2013), and was created by writer Kieron Gillen and artist Greg Land.

 Gillen initially intended to use Unit, an enemy of the X-Men, in the comic, but decided against it due to Unit being explicitly evil, while Recorder 451 is morally ambiguous.
 Gillen described 451 as "a creature of passion, which he tries the hardest to hide.
-He was a machine built to do exactly the opposite of what he’s doing, so every single action is hard for him.
-His body screams that what he’s doing is wrong."
-Additionally, Gillen described 451's motives as "[understanding] everything that he’s doing is wrong but he believes in the end it will be a better world".
+He was a machine built to do exactly the opposite of what he's doing, so every single action is hard for him.
+His body screams that what he's doing is wrong."
+Additionally, Gillen described 451's motives as "[understanding] everything that he's doing is wrong but he believes in the end it will be a better world".